-And let me assure you, both of those things are limited so they really do influence the type of dinners I serve up.
+And let me assure you, both of those things are limited so they really do influence the type of dinners I serve up most days.

 This Dump and Bake Italian Meatballs Recipe ticks both boxes.
 It’s super quick to prep and one of the most budget friendly recipes you can make for a crowd.

-There are only three little steps to this recipe:
+There are 4 basic steps to the recipe:

 - Meatballs: make up your meatball mix and shape into balls.

-- Put it together: Position your meatballs in your tray and pour sauce and grated veg on top.
+- Put it together: Pout half the tomato sauce on the bottom of the baking dish, position your meatballs on top and and pour the remaining sauce and a little grated cheese on top.

 - Pop it in the oven to cook.

 1. MIX YOUR TOMATO SAUCE